simdsoft/EditorKeyMap/README.md

-# The x-studio365 EditorKeyMap template.
+# The x-studio EditorKeyMap template.